urbanairship/react-native-gimbal-adapter/README.md

-# Urban Airship React Native
+# c

-A React Native module for the Urban Airship Gimbal Adapter.
+A React Native module for the Airship Gimbal Adapter.

 ### Issues